YasuhikoFujii/coding-style/README.md

 [EXAMPLE]

-Never begin a line with an operator
+Never begin a line with an operator.

 [EXAMPLE]

-if method chaining and too long/ugly to fit on one line, use leading . and one statement per line.
+If you are chaining methods and it is too long/ugly to fit on one line, use a leading `.` and one statement per line.

 [EXAMPLE]

-Do not extend native objects like Array, Object, etc.
+Do not extend native objects like `Array`, `Object`, etc.

-Use `delete` only to remove a property from an object, otherwise set the property to null (not undefined).
+Use `delete` only to remove a property from an object, otherwise set the property to `null` (_not_ `undefined`).

-In classes, one line methods are allowed (no need for a new line).
+In classes, one line methods are allowed (no need for a new line after the arrow).
 They should be grouped together at the top of the class after the static methods.
-They should still be separated by a blank line.

 Accessor functions for properties are allowed but not required.
 If you start needing to access lots of properties or need accessors, maybe think about a Backbone Model.